AndrewDTR/amoses.dev/src/pages/blog/upl-people-counter.md

 [^2]: If you've ever lived in the UW dorms, you'll know all too well what I'm talking about.
 Every device without browser access needs to have its MAC address whitelisted by the network system.
 This authorization expires in six months, so you'll lose internet access and have to renew.

+[^3]: The UPL has a front and back entrance, hence the wording being "doors" instead of "door".

-[^3]: Before you try, these endpoints aren't in use anymore. :P
+[^4]: Before you try, these endpoints aren't in use anymore. :P

-[^4]: Keen eyed readers might be asking "what about the AP isolation issue that you just mentioned?!".
+[^5]: Keen eyed readers might be asking "what about the AP isolation issue that you just mentioned?!".
 Well, I found a fantastic addon for Home Assistant that allows you to access your dashboard (and the API, by extension) when not on the LAN of the pi.
 It uses Cloudflare tunnels, and you can find [its GitHub repository here.](https://github.com/brenner-tobias/addon-cloudflared)